Embedded Markov chain approximations in Skorokhod topologies: Convergence of processes and Markov chains

 Note that this is the Markov chain version of \eqref{local-GiSko}.
 It ensures, as \eqref{local-GiSko}, that the limit process is locally spatial-uniformly stochastically continuous from the right and together with the Markov chain version of \eqref{global-bound}, i.e.,

-we get a $J_1$-tightness condition, see Theorem \ref{J1-mc-convergence}.
+we will get a $J_1$-tightness condition, see Theorem \ref{J1-mc-convergence}.
 Note that in \eqref{MC-global-bound} the extra $m$ is needed since the subordinated chain might have more than $n$ steps.
-In the context of $D[0,1]$ this is not natural, but for processes in $D[0,\infty)$ the condition remains unchanged and becomes natural (cf. the last paragraph of this section).
+In the context of $D[0,1]$ this might seem surprising, but for processes in $D[0,\infty)$ the condition remains unchanged and becomes natural (cf. the last paragraph of this section).
 Now we can relate \eqref{extra-steps} to these conditions.